Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Discussion

 The slope parameter for LGRBs, as reported by \citet{2012MNRAS.421.1256N}, is \( m = 0.49 \pm 0.03 \).
 This value is consistent within uncertainties with our combined fit for the \fermi-GRB sample with N12, where we find \( m = 0.38 \pm 0.04 \) for the joint spectral fits and \( m = 0.36 \pm 0.03 \) for the GBM-only spectral fits (Figure~\ref{fig:fig5}).
 Other parameter values, including \( k \), \( m \), and \( \sigma_{\rm ext} \), are reported in Table~\ref{tab6}.
 For SGRBs, D14 reports \( m = 0.89 \pm 0.20 \), while our fit without the \fermi-GRB sample yields \( m = 0.36 \pm 0.13 \).

 \item \textbf{Biases in the Amati and Yonetoku Correlations:} The observed Amati \citep{Amati+02} and Yonetoku \citep{2004ApJ...609..935Y} correlations may be influenced by selection effects.
 In particular, bursts that produce bright high-energy emission tend to be more luminous and spectrally harder, which biases the sample toward such events.
 Additionally, LAT provides precise localizations that enable follow-up observations, increasing the likelihood of redshift measurements for these bursts.
 Moreover, redshift measurements are typically obtained for GRBs with bright prompt emission or afterglows, introducing another bias toward intrinsically luminous events.
 As a result, fainter or high-redshift GRBs may be underrepresented in the sample.
 These factors can reduce the statistical robustness and limit the cosmological interpretation of the correlations.
 Such selection biases should be carefully considered when interpreting the best-fit results and comparing them with findings from other studies.
+These selection effects likely contribute to the differences in the slopes we obtain for both the Amati and Yonetoku correlations compared to those reported in previous studies.
+Interestingly, \citet{Xu2023} shows that viewing angle can also play an important role in determining the slope of these correlations.